brikis98/yevgeniy-brikman-homepage/_posts/2019-03-20-radical-candor.md

 - **Switch roles.**

     - In complicated debates, have the parties switch roles part way through.
-    - That is, if two people are arguing about a topic, force them to assume the other person's role in the argument half way through the debate.
+    - That is, if two people are arguing about a topic, force them to assume the other person's role in the argument halfway through the debate.
     - Forcing everyone to articulate the other argument ensures you fully understand that argument.

 - **Obligation to dissent.**